 Goodwill is tested for impairment annually or more frequently if events or changes in circumstances indicate that it might be impaired.
 The Group completes a two-step goodwill impairment test.
 The first step compares the fair values of each reporting unit to its carrying amount, including goodwill.
 A reporting unit is identified as a component for which discrete financial information is available and is regularly reviewed by management.
 All the acquired business has been migrated to the Group's business, and the Group's management regularly reviews operation data including industrial metrics of revenue per available room, occupancy rate, and number of hotels by scale/brand, rather than discrete financial information for the purpose of performance evaluation and resource allocation at brand level.
 The Company concluded that it had only one reporting unit, and therefore the goodwill impairment testing was performed on consolidation level.
 If the fair value of a reporting unit exceeds its carrying amount, goodwill is not considered to be impaired and the second step will not be required.
-If the carrying amount of a reporting unit exceeds its fair value, the second step compares the implied fair value of goodwill to the carrying yalue of a reporting unit.
-The excess of the fair value of goodwill is determined in a manner similar to accounting for a business combination with the allocation of the assessed fair value of the reporting unit over the amounts assigned to the assets and liabilities is the implied fair value of goodwill.
+If the carrying amount of a reporting unit exceeds its fair value, the second step compares the implied fair value of goodwill to the carrying value of a reporting unit's goodwill.
+The implied fair value of goodwill is determined in a manner similar to accounting for a business combination with the allocation of the assessed fair value determined in the first step to the assets and liabilities of the reporting unit.
+The excess of the fair value of the reporting unit over the amounts assigned to the assets and liabilities is the implied fair value of goodwill.
 This allocation process is only performed for purposes of evaluating goodwill impairment and does not result in an entry to adjust the value of any assets or liabilities.
-An impairment loss is recognized in general and administrative expenses for any excess in the carrying value of goodwill over the implied fair value of goodwill management performs its annual goodwill impairment test on November 30.
+An impairment loss is recognized in general and administrative expenses for any excess in the carrying value of goodwill over the implied fair value of goodwill.
+Management performs its annual goodwill impai